AI-and-the-Web-UOS/Search-Server/README.md

 $$

 In this formula, (_w_) represents the week, and $\text{views}(w)\$ is the number of views for that week.
 The summation considers views over 11 weeks and calculates a relevance score that balances the significance of views based on both their quantity and recency.
 Additionally, the formula includes a term that includes all even older views, providing further adjustments to the relevance score.
 This approach is valuable in scenarios where it's essential to prioritize more recent and relevant data while accounting for diminishing importance of older user data, while not completely ignoring the later.

+In summary, this algorithm takes past user behaviour into account, when it comes to the importance of the crawled websites.
+While doing so, it places a higher importance on recent views, as those serve as an indicator for current relevancy.

 <p align="right">(<a href="#top">back to top</a>)</p>